tradable/tradable-core/README.md

 - [calculatePipDistance](https://tradable.github.io/js/docs/index.html#tradable.calculatePipDistance): Calculates the distance in Pips/Points between prices.
 - [calculatePositionSize](https://tradable.github.io/js/docs/index.html#tradable.calculatePositionSize): Calculates a position size for an instrument out of a given risk percentage or amount willing to risk.
+- [calculateExpectedProfitOrLoss](https://tradable.github.io/js/docs/index.html#tradable.calculateExpectedProfitOrLoss): Calculates the resulting equity profit or loss for a position size if a take profit or stop loss at a Pips/Points distance is hit.

 ### Light integration